docb/dbRackSequencer/README.md

 TT is a polyphonic truth table for up to 4 inputs.

 ### Mix8
 Mix8 can be used for converting 8bits to a cv value (DAC).
-It also can be used as an 8 channel cv mixer.
+It also can be used as a polyphonic 8 channel cv mixer.

 ### VCM8
-VCM8 is a voltage controlled 8 channel mixer, which can be used as modulated 8bit DAC.
+VCM8 is a voltage controlled polyphonic 8 channel mixer, which can be used as modulated 8bit DAC.

 ## Utilities